ludo1026/telosys-monitoring/README.md

   	<url-pattern>/*</url-pattern>
   </filter-mapping>
 ```
-4. Do not forget to restart your application server
+* Do not forget to restart your application server
-5. Navigate in your web application
+* Navigate in your web application
-6. after some times, see the monitor report page by the root URL of your application ending by "/monitoring"
+* After some times, see the monitor report page by the root URL of your application ending by "/monitoring"
   For example, if the base URL of your application is ```http://my.application/web```, the URL to acces to the report page will be ````http://my.application/web/monitoring```.